Domino-Blockchain/domichain/docs/src/cli/install-solana-cli-tools.md

     If you are prompted by a pop-up window asking “Do you want to allow this app to make changes to your device?”, click Yes.

-- Copy and paste the following command, then press Enter to download the Solana installer into a temporary directory:
+- Copy and paste the following command, then press Enter to download the Domichain installer into a temporary directory:

 ```bash